Types of Field Sobriety Tests in California DUIs

 As the Bay Area’s top criminal defense firm, you can count on the Law Office of Nabiel C. Ahmed to defend your rights and restore your freedom.
 Our passionate criminal defense attorney has handled thousands of criminal cases in California, making him well-equipped to provide the sound legal counsel and guidance you require to obtain a favorable outcome in court.

 Whether you’re facing criminal charges for a vehicular offense, internet offense, or other crime in California, turn to a nationally-renowned legal advocate with a proven track record of success.
-Our team offers free consultations to best serve our clients in Oakland and the surrounding areas.
+Our team offers consultations to best serve our clients in Oakland and the surrounding areas.
 Reach out to our office today to learn how our accomplished firm can fight for the second chance you rightfully deserve.